Reynouts/AoC21/README.md

 puzzle, but forgot in a letter if-statement.
 Took a while before I spotted that one.

 ## [--- Day 11: Dumbo Octopus ---](http://adventofcode.com/2021/day/11)
+First kind of Game of Life puzzle of the year!
+Always fun and made me put some helpers in my AoC package (reading grid and getting neighbours).
+Was expecting a harder second part, but you could still simulate it and get the right answer (at least with my input)

 ## [--- Day 12: Passage Pathing ---](http://adventofcode.com/2021/day/12)
+Today was also straight forward (just use a tree traversal method to get all paths) and some extra datastructure and conditions to get the second part, but again quick enough to get the answer for part 2!
+Usually the weekend puzzles are quite a bit harder, but this time the first 12 days are all relatively easy.
+Maybe we will get a very steep curve next week..
+Let's see.
+I kinda like this small time investment, without too much braindraining math puzzles.